Delicious, slightly fudgy brownies made with whole grain flour, maple syrup, and applesauce, all made in one bowl!

 Ingredients

-- ½ cup oat flour (can also use spelt, whole wheat, or einkorn)
+- ½ cup spelt, whole wheat, OR einkorn flour

 - ½ cup applesauce